BeratDM/BTrader-Backend-Showcase/README.md

 ## This repository showcases some of the classes and systems of my project BTrader

-BTrader is a program to create-deploy-moderate an unlimited number of trade bots to trade on the cryptocurrency market with the ability to trade using modular endlessly powerful trading strategies.
+BTrader is a program to create, deploy, and moderate an unlimited number of trade bots to trade on the cryptocurrency market on any coin and any time interval using limitlessly expandable trading strategies.
 Deployed on a server running 24/7, It has made more than 250 successful trades so far for my personal use and is cleansed of any bugs as far as I've explored.

 As for now, I am not comfortable with sharing my full work on the internet as open source.
 I believe this much of the codebase should be enough to satisfy some of the curiosity of people who want to build a similar project while also showcasing my skills.
 While systems in this repository are fully functional, they are only a part of the bigger system and therefore incomplete without it.